teleport-network/documents/modules/XIBC/README.md

 #### SendPacket

-Users can use XIBC basic contracts for cross-chain interoperability, such as cross-chain transfer and cross-chain governance, or they can implement their own cross-chain operation contracts based on XIBC basic contracts.
+Users can use XIBC basic contracts for cross-chain interoperability, such as cross-chain transfer and governance, or implement their own cross-chain operation contracts based on XIBC basic contracts.

 ```text
                                         +-----------------+